How to Become a Police Officer in Washington DC

 Police Training Academies in Washington DC

-The Metropolitan Police Department Academy trains all new recruits hired to work as officers with the MPD.
+The Maurice T. Turner Jr. Metropolitan Police Academy trains all new recruits hired to work as officers with the MPD.
+The academy has five branches: academic services, continuing education, specialized training, firearms, and media production brand.
 The basic training program is 28 weeks long and includes firearms training, classroom work, and physical fitness training.
 Coursework includes learning about arrest laws, criminal law, search and seizure, community policing, traffic regulations, self-defense, advanced first aid, and emergency vehicle operation, among other important topics.
-New officers must work in the MPD on a probationary basis for 18 months, which includes the 28 weeks of training.
+New officers must work in the MPD on a probationary basis for 18 months, which includes the 28 weeks of training at the academy.

 Washington DC Police Jobs Outlook

-With the highest concentration of police jobs in the nation reported in 2014, the number of positions available for police officers in the District of Columbia is expected to decline by 5.72% between now and 2022.3,4 This doesn’t mean that there won’t be opportunities for hopeful new candidates, though.
-The MPD is projected to need 166 new recruits by 2022 to replace retired officers.4 DC is not the cheapest place to live in the US.
-The cost of living there is 56.10% higher than the national average.5 However, the high average annual salary of $69,590 for law enforcement officers helps to compensate for it.1
+With the highest concentration of police jobs in the nation reported in 2016, the number of positions available for police officers in the District of Columbia is expected to decline by 5.72% between the years of 2012 and 2022.6,8 This doesn’t mean that there won’t be opportunities for hopeful new candidates, though.
+The MPD is projected to need 166 new recruits by 2022 to replace retired officers, and new officers start with a salary of $55,362 per year.8,5 After 25 years with the department, an officer can earn as much as $98,572 per year.5 DC is not the cheapest place to live in the US; the cost of living there is 58.70% higher than the national average.3 However, the high average annual salary of $73,250 for law enforcement officers in DC helps to compensate for it.4

 For more information about current law enforcement openings, take a look at our Police Jobs page.

-Police and Sheriff Patrol Officer Salary in Vermont
+Police and Sheriff Patrol Officer Salary in Washington DC

 |City||Number Employed||Average Annual Salary|